infracost/actions/examples/sentinel/README.md

 # Sentinel Example

-This example shows how to write cost policies with Hashicorp's [Sentinel](https://www.hashicorp.com/sentinel).
+This example shows how to write cost policies with HashiCorp's [Sentinel](https://www.hashicorp.com/sentinel).
 For simplicity, this example evaluates policies with the Sentinel CLI (a.k.a.
 Sentinel Simulator).
 The point of this example is to show how a policy could be written against the Infracost JSON format, not how to run Sentinel, since that's tied to HashiCorp's cloud platform.

 When the policy checks pass, the GitHub Action step called "Check Policies" passes and outputs `Policy check passed.` in the action logs.
 When the policy checks fail, that step fails and the action logs show the Sentinel output indicating failing policies.